madhav06/Coding-Interviews/README.md

 # Coding-Interviews

 Brainstorm coding problems here and questions asked in live Interviews.

+## Top 50 React Interview Questions?

+React is considered as fastest growing javascript framework.
+Being a clear winner for front-end developers across the globe, the demand for react developers are increasing exponentially.
+With all that in mind, here is a set of questions that helpm you nail the react-interview.

+#### Difference b/w Real DOM and virtual DOM.

+Real DOM - It updates slow.
+Can directly update HTML.
+It creates a new DOM if element updates.
+Here, too much of memory wastage ans the DOM manipulation is very expensive.

+Virtual DOM(Document Object Model) - It updates faster.
+Here we can't update HTML directly.
+It updates JSX, if element updates.
+Here, DOM manipulation is easy and no memory wastage as such.

+#### What is React, what are its features?

+React is frontend JS library developed by FB in 2011.
+It is used for developing complex and interactive web and mobile UI.
+It follows the component based approach which helps in building reusable UI components.
+Has one of the largest community to support.

+Featurs:
+Uses Virtual DOM instead of Real DOM.
+Uses server-side rendering.
+It follows uni-directional data flow.

 ## What is ByteCode in Python?

 Let's understand how python runs our programs.
 Python is usually called an interpreted language, however, it combines compiling and interpreting.
 When we execute a source code(that is a .py file), python first compiles it into a bytecode.
 The bytecode is a low-level platform-independent representation of your source code, however, it is not the binary machine code and cannot be run by the target machine directly.
 In fact, it is a set of instructions for a virtual machine which is called the Python Virtual Machine(PVM).
 After compilition, the bytecode is sent for execution to the PVM.
 The PVM is an interpreter that runs the bytecode and is part of the python system.
 The bytecode is platform-independent.
 Here, CPython compiles the source code into the bytecode and then this bytecode is executed by the CPython virtual machine.

 ## What is difference between SETS and TUPLES?

 TUPLES are a datatype that stores values.
 SETS are another standard dtatype that also store values, The major difference is SETS, unlike TUPLES cannot have multiple occurances of the same element and store unordered values.
 Moreover, TUPLES are immutable while SETS are mutable.

 ## What are python datatype?

 Numeric(Integer, Float, COmplex number) type datatypes, Boolean(True, False) type datatypes, Sequence(String, List, Tuple) type datatypes, Dictionary type datatypes.
 So, mainly 6 std. datatypes: Numeric, String, List, Tuples, Boolean and Dictionary.

 ## Why choose Python?

 Less Code, Less Time, Less Money: Python typically involves less code, it also takes less time to complete a job.
 Thankfully for clients this also means less money.
 It allows developers to work quickly.
 2.Utilized by World Leaders: World leading companies are increasingly choosing python.
 Of course, the vast majority of IT giants, including Google, Dropbox, Spotify are using it.
 Other industry giants as well choosing python as preferential language: NASA, Disney, Electronic Arts etc.
 Compatible: Python offers compatibility with various platforms and moreover, its free.
 Huge Libraries: There are a lot of libraries for Python.
 As a result, the developers can manage documentation, databases, web browsers, perform unit testing and so on.
 Additionally, Python can be used for many taks: web and desktop apps development, complex calculation systems, life support management systems, Internet of Things, games and more.